Latent Generative Solvers for Generalizable Long-Term Physics Simulation

+The latent transition has to handle two distinct stability bottlenecks over long rollouts.
+We separate them by factorizing through a per-trajectory dynamics descriptor $c_s$ inferred from history:

-Here $c_s$ captures underlying dynamics inferred from history.
-This factorization exposes two stability bottlenecks: (i) state uncertainty in $\mathbf{x}_s$ because it is model-generated at test time and may drift off the data manifold; (ii) dynamics uncertainty in $c_s$ due to finite observations and model ambiguity.
-We address (i) by a flow-matching transition equipped with an uncertainty knob, and (ii) by a flow-forcing scheme that updates $c_s$ on the model manifold.
-Together they form our dynamics predictor Flow Forcing Transformer (FFT).
+The factorization exposes (i) \emph{state drift} in $\mathbf{x}_s$, which is itself model-generated under autoregressive rollout and drifts off the clean training distribution; and (ii) \emph{context drift} in $c_s$, from finite history and ambiguity over which PDE family the trajectory belongs to.
+We address (i) with a flow-matching transition equipped with input noising, and (ii) with a flow-forcing scheme that re-anchors $c_s$ on model-generated states.
+Together they form the Flow-Forcing Transformer (FlowFT).